kom42ec/dev-form/README.md

 - Forth form: A form for collecting skills.
 A number of checkboxes with all possible skills, tools, and programming languages.
 Maybe add a range button to select the level of expertise in each of them?
 TBD

-- Replace text box images with a text about the form next to it and a testimonial from a developer who got a job with the service.
+- _Replace text box images with a text about the form next to it and a testimonial from a developer who got a job with the service._ // DONE

 - To be continued...